marius311/boinc-server-docker/docs/example_project.md

 ### apache image

-The `apache` image holds the web server, scheduler, and various daemons.
-Software needed by your daemons should be installed here (things like custom project web pages should instead be installed in the `makeproject` image).
+The `apache` image runs the web server and the various BOINC daemons (scheduler, validators, etc...).
+Software needed by your daemons should be installed in this image.

 The default `Dockerfile` looks like this:
 ```Dockerfile